At a glance: The top things to do on the Tugela Falls Hike (ranked)

 Go up or go home

-So, you've been trekking along, catching your breath at some mind-blowing viewpoints when, suddenly, there it is, the mother of all dilemmas—the Tugela Falls chain ladders or not?
+So, you've been trekking along, catching your breath at some mind-blowing viewpoints, when suddenly, there it is, the mother of all dilemmas—the Tugela Falls chain ladders or not?
 I was super excited about the ladders and would do them again every time—those bad boys do pack some thrill!

 Imagine nearly 100 vertical rungs creeping up the rock face.
 The second ladder isn't even visible from the base!
 So, I’m not gonna lie, it starts out looking daunting and for some (not me, obviously), very overwhelming.
 There’s a reason hikers cheer each other on at this point.
-Now, you can chicken out and take the gully route, which a rough and tough climb over rocky boulders.
-It’s definitely not an easy route, but you do need to wear your big boy pants to climb those ladders.

 The first ladder is the warm-up, about 100 steps that seem to shoot straight into the sky.
 Here's a tip: don't look down.
 Seriously, don't.
 The view below is probably stunning, but you won't have time to appreciate it.
 Besides, keeping your eyes locked on the metal rungs will help you forget about the ground vanishing beneath you.
-I laughed the entire way up the slightly creeky ladders, but I know not everyone is as brave and daring as I am.

 The second ladder is a tad shorter and a dash less steep.
 By this point, everyone feels like they’ve just climbed Everest and feel they can probably handle anything, so the second ladder is easy peasy compared to the first one.
 Overall, you should be up both ladders within 15 minutes or so.

-If you’re taking the Tugela Falls chain ladders, you may be unlucky and get stuck behind some terrified hiker having a mini-panic attack, but most people that are prone to freaking out take the other route.
+If you’re taking the Tugela Falls chain ladders, you may be unlucky and get stuck behind some terrified hiker having a mini-panic attack, but most people who are prone to freaking out take the other route.
 That means the up-and-down ladder traffic usually flows smoothly.
 Just remember the golden rule—two up, two down.
 No one wants to get stuck in a ladder bottleneck in the middle of an epic Amphitheatre hike.

 Once you’re up, the grand prize is near—the summit of the Drakensberg Amphitheatre, and a view that’ll blow your socks off.
 So, what's it gonna be?
 Daredevil mode or taking the scenic, yet strenuous route?

-Just so you know, the gully walk is a steep, narrow, and very rocky (requires scrambling) path and can be wet or full of ice unless you go smack in the middle of summer.
+Just so you know, the gully walk is a steep, narrow, and very rocky (requires scrambling) trail and can be wet or full of ice unless you go smack in the middle of summer.
 It’s also a bit longer than the chain ladder route.

-Alltrails wants you to kill your knees and také the chain ladders up and the gully down.
+Alltrails wants you to kill your knees and take the chain ladders up and the gully down.
 I respectfully disagree.
 Either do it the other way around or chain ladders all day, baby!

-At last, the moment you've been waiting for—the Tugela Falls and the awe-inspiring Drakensberg Amphitheatre.
-It’s like standing on the edge of the world, with the Earth unfurling before you.
 This hike, to me, was absolutely stunning, a great, fun adventure that almost anyone can do.
 Honestly, it’s incredible how “easy” it is to reach such an awe-inspiring spot.
 So, don’t rush this moment.
+Bask in the sun.
 Make it count.
 You’re at the top of the Tugela Falls in all their 983 m(3,225 ft) glory.

 Once on top, the magnificent views will recharge your energy, and then you take the same path down again (or take the gully if you wish)

-Oh, and getting back own means doing the same thing, only backwards.
+Oh, and getting back down means doing the same thing, only backwards.
 You’ll be back at Sentinel Car Park in about 5 hours from the time you set off.
 Of course, you can also try your luck in the gully, but I would seriously reconsider taking that route for the trip down.
 That’s just a big NO for me and my knees!
-I definitely recommend starting your day early, especially since you may need to drive for a while to get to and from the starting point.
-For example, my personal favorite Drakensberg accommodation, Dalmore Guest Farm, is 2 hours away from Witsieshoek Mountain Lodge (where the treacherous last section to the Sentinel Car Park begins).

 Back at Dalmore Guest Farm, tired but happy to be “home” after taking on Tugela Falls